Custom SG 400 by Shonky Musical Instruments

 Back up, what is an SG 400 ?

 An Epiphone SG 400 is a Solid body electric Guitar.
 It was designed in the late 80’s.
 Mine started out as the cheap matt black “Goth” version of the model played by heavy rockers like AC-DC and Black Sabbath.
-Despite its reputation, it’s actually a very versatile guitar that suits many different musical styles, and I wanted to lose the cliché “heavy rock” image.
+Despite its karrang reputation, the guitarist who demoed it at Arcade Music in Cannock where I bought the guitar second hand, proved it was suited to many different musical styles.

 This is my review of the project from a customer point of view.
 I have no affiliation with Antony.